-Sean Bradke enters his third season as an assistant softball coach with Siena softball in 2014.
+Sean Bradke enters his fourth as an assistant softball coach with Siena softball in 2015.
 He primarily works with Siena's outfielders.

 Bradke previously served as the head coach of Niskayuna's modified baseball team.
 Under his guidance, the team set a school record with 104 stolen bases, and had a cumulative on-base percentage of .485.
 Niskayuna's outfielders did not record a single error all season long, and tallied five assists as well.